-- 2.1.
-The Trust is committed to the highest possible standards of: - openness and inclusiveness; - accountability: - integrity in-line with that commitment. - 2.2.
-The aims of this procedure are to: - encourage those working in the Trust to report suspected wrongdoing as soon as possible, in the knowledge that their concerns will be taken seriously and investigated as appropriate, and that their confidentiality will be respected; - · provide guidance on how to raise concerns; - reassure those raising concerns that they are able to raise genuine concerns "made in the public interest" without fear of reprisals, even if they turn out to be mistaken. - 2.3.
-The Board of Trustees will provide all reasonable protection for those who raise concerns "made in the public interest". - 2.4 The Board of Trustees will be responsible for ensuring that appropriate personal support is offered both to an employee raising a concern and to any employee against whom allegations have been made under this procedure. - 2.5 School, Executive or Central Team employees who wish to raise a concern or grievance about their own employment, should refer to the Trust's grievance procedure.
+- provide guidance on how to raise concerns; - reassure those raising concerns that they are able to raise genuine concerns "made in the public interest" without fear of reprisals, even if they turn out to be mistaken. - The Board of Trustees will provide all reasonable protection for those who raise concerns "made in the public interest". - The Board of Trustees will be responsible for ensuring that appropriate personal support is offered both to an employee raising a concern and to any employee against whom allegations have been made under this procedure. - School, Executive or Central Team employees who wish to raise a concern or grievance about their own employment, should refer to the Trust's grievance procedure.

-3. What is 'Whistleblowing'?
+What is 'Whistleblowing'?

-- 3.1.
 'Whistleblowing' is defined as 'raising concerns about misconduct within an organisation or within an independent structure associated with it' (Nolan Committee on Standards in Public Life).
 In the legislation it is called a 'protected disclosure'.
-The Public Interest Disclosure Act 1998 (PIDA 1988) protects employees from suffering a detriment in their employment or being dismissed by their employer if they make disclosures in accordance with the legislation. - 3.2.
+The Public Interest Disclosure Act 1998 (PIDA 1988) protects employees from suffering a detriment in their employment or being dismissed by their employer if they make disclosures in accordance with the legislation.

 An employee or volunteer has certain Common Law confidentiality obligations to their employer (whether they are paid or not).
 However, in a limited set of circumstances whistleblowing may override these obligations if an employee/volunteer reveals information about their employment or the work of the Trust or School.
 This guidance sets out the circumstances under which these disclosures may lawfully be made.